IITESLAII/rest-api_basic/README.md

 - **Tags and Categories**: Support for tags and categories to organize posts.
 - **Notes for Posts**: Ability to add internal notes to posts (for administrative use).
 - **Post Filtering**: Options to filter posts based on criteria like tags, categories, and author.
+- **Comprehensive Testing**: Unit and integration tests for improving service reliability.

 ## Project Structure